wwwenyix/MentalRotationExample/README.md

 # project-name

-This is a sample experiment using magpie..
+This is a sample experiment using magpie...
 ### Setup

 First, set up the project with `npm install`